 Type of Process Description of Process Budget Impacts Parks and Recreation Facilities Plan Fifteen year Facilities Plan for parks and open space Department identifies projects based on needs and funding.
 Working together with the Parks and Recreation Commission prioritizes projects for recommendation to the Board of Supervisors in the form of 10-year CIP.
 Long term planning for parks and facilities that integrate with the 10-year CIP allowing for adequate planning for debt service requirements and operating expenditures.
-Public Safety Staffing Plan Long-term plan number of employees in law Recommends allocation of resources to predetermined strategic goals & objectives.
-Redevelopment Master Plan stimulate private sector investment in four areas of the County identified by the Board of Supervisors: Boswell's Corner, The Master Redevelopment Plan was adopted as an element of the Comprehensive Plan and therefore was fully vetted with the affected communities as well as through public hearings at the Planning Commission and the Board of Supervisors Recommends the reallocation of CIP and budget allotments to incentivize and jump start private investment in the Board' Technology Strategic Plan Five year plan The Strategic Plan addresses software compatibility with County systems; hardware compatibility with County infrastructure; reduction of system duplication; security of networks and adopting new ways of providing more efficient and effective technologies such as cloud solutions and software as a service.
+Public Safety Staffing Plan Long-term plan To guide how and when to increase the number of employees in law enforcement and fire rescue operations.
+Recommends allocation of resources to predetermined strategic goals & objectives.
+Redevelopment Master Plan Five-ten year plan to stimulate private sector investment in four areas of the County identified by the Board of Supervisors: Boswell's Corner, Courthouse, Falmouth and the Southern Gateway The Master Redevelopment Plan was adopted as an element of the Comprehensive Plan and therefore was fully vetted with the affected communities as well as through public hearings at the Planning Commission and the Board of Supervisors Recommends the reallocation of CIP and budget allotments to incentivize and jump start private investment in the Board' Technology Strategic Plan Five year plan The Strategic Plan addresses software compatibility with County systems; hardware compatibility with County infrastructure; reduction of system duplication; security of networks and adopting new ways of providing more efficient and effective technologies such as cloud solutions and software as a service.
 Projects are submitted in the CIP & approved in the fiscal year budget in the years in which they impact.
 Transportation Plan Long-range plan Planning develops the Transportation Plan based on build- out of the Land Use Plan.
 The Plan identifies transportation policies, programs & facilities necessary to meet local & regional transportation demands.
 Long range planning for highway infrastructure needs.
 Water & Wastewater Master Plan Twenty year plan to define the County's anticipated water & wastewater needs Department of Utilities develops a Comprehensive Water & Wastewater Master Plan that supports development of the County in accordance with its adopted Land Use Plan.
 Identifies future costs for water & wastewater infrastructure & establishes current per gallon prices to be charged to developers in accordance with the County's Pro-Rata Policy.